 Admittedly, some of these can already be harvested through ETFs.
 For example, there are a number of High-Dividend ETFs or sector ETFs.
 Equal-weight ETFs have been around for a while as well.
 But the more exotic the ETF the higher the fees, for example, 0.35% for the “Dividend Aristocrats” (NOBL) and 0.30%+ for most equal-weighted ETFs.
 That could already entice some of us to simply replicate the whole thing with a number of individual stocks.
 Also, to my knowledge, ETFs haven’t picked up the exact “betting against beta” theme yet, though some ETFs exist in a related space: Vanguard, Fidelity, and iShares all have “‘low-volatility” ETFs.
 While vol and beta are related there’s a subtle difference between the two, of course!

 I’ve been an index investor my entire life.
 But I will explore investing in individual stocks going forward.
 Not necessarily because I have any illusion that I’ll be the next Warren Buffett but mostly because I recently shifted some of our equity portfolio into the low-beta, high dividend and equal-weighted direction and do some additional tax loss harvesting.
-To keep transactions costs as low as possible I use M1 Finance (affiliate link), a new online brokerage that offers commission-free trades and trading fractional shares of equities and ETFs!
+To keep transaction costs as low as possible I use M1 Finance (affiliate link), a new online brokerage that offers commission-free trades and trading fractional shares of equities and ETFs!
 Stay tuned for updates on how this goes!